rider-rebooted/win_brenda_console/README.md

 29/12/2018\
 version : 201812291155\
-**UPDATE - Fixes errors which cause it to crash immediatly upon starting** Now pulls information from a file in my Dropbox instead of a non-exisiting file on my old website.
+**UPDATE - Fixes errors which caused it to crash immediatly upon starting** Now pulls information from a file in my Dropbox instead of a non-exisiting file on my old website.

 16/08/2016\